The Archive is particularly rich in rurally based material. Subject matter also includes

 The Maldon Archive is built around a large collection of historical photographs and postcards of and around Maldon and the surrounding district including the Dengie Peninsula.
-The Maldon Archive, contains over 99,300 plus images - mainly black and white plates, negatives, colour slides along with a substantial collection of black and white prints, postcards and Maldon photography generally, together an extensive collection of recordings of oral history and life stories from local residents past and present.
+The Maldon Archive, contains over 101,200 plus images - mainly black and white plates, negatives, colour and black & white slides along with a substantial collection of colour and black & white prints, postcards and Maldon photography generally, together an extensive collection of recordings of oral history and life stories from local residents past and present.

 The Maldon Archive provides a unique photographic record of Maldon and the surrounding area, its people, streets and buildings from a period

 dating back as far as 1852 and provides a visual record of the development of Maldon and District over the last 163 years.
 Our full collection of images will be available online over time.
 It will also contain a growing selection of images of artefacts and documents.